pdownen/sequent-core/README.md

 Core.
 Finally, note that the zero is explicitly boxed; Core makes boxing and unboxing of primitives explicit as well.

-Now for the Sequent Core version (again, much simplified from the output of the pretty printer):
+Now for the Sequent Core version:

     Main.sum =
        letrec